The Policy Paper – Sixteen Pillars: Evolving the Good Friday Agreement

 During transition, disputes are resolved by courts competent under existing law.
 Following constitutional ratification, a designated constitutional appellate forum, created through democratic process, serves as the final interpreter of parity conditions where jurisdictional overlap arises.

+Jurisdiction is conferred only through consent, legislation, or constitutional amendment.
 Continuity of the rule of law is preserved and institutional ambiguity is avoided.

-Annex A: Transition & Implementation Sequencing
+Annex A: Transition and Implementation Sequencing

 Purpose